| |

 worked in mental health since 1983 and has had her own family

-Family Outreach and Response Program in Toronto, Canada.
+Outreach and Response Program in Toronto, Canada.
+Karyn has

-Karyn has developed education and support programs for families
+developed education and support programs for families using

-has been given the lead role in Toronto to develop programs
+given the lead role in Toronto to develop programs for families

-for families with a relative recovering from first time
+with a relative recovering from first time label of psychosis.

 |